elimc/em-list-tweets/README.md

 __Can I request feture updates for this Twitter?__

 Sure.
-I am attempting to keep this widget as simple as possible, but if the change will increase utility more than complexity, I would consider updating the code.
+I am attempting to keep this widget as simple as possible, but if the change will increase utility more than it will increase complexity, I would consider updating the code.
 Alternatively, you can fork it and submit a pull request.

 Requirements
 ------------